ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi-install.md

     sudo reboot

 Now we need to get the image onto a hard drive.
 That's the easy part.
-If you roll this tutorial back to “Prepare the SD Card” and go through it replacing “SD card” with “Hard Drive” you'll have it.
+If you roll this tutorial back to “Prepare the SD Card” and go through it replacing “SD Card” with “Hard Drive” you'll have it.

 You should now be able to boot from your hard drive.
 Congratulations!

-> **Warning:** Be aware that some drives have issues being used to boot the Pi.
-In particular:
+> :warning: **Warning: Some drives may have issues when used to boot the Pi.**
 >
-> - Spinning hard disks require a lot more power than SSDs and will very likely need a powered USB hub or USB hard drive enclosure.
+> In particular, spinning hard disks require a lot more power than SSDs or flash memory.
+> You will very likely need a powered USB hub or external USB drive enclosure.
-> - Hubs themselves can cause compatibility issues, so you may be better off with an SSD (typically no need for a hub and no spin-up time issues).
+>
+> Insufficient power for 2.5 HDDs may fail to spin up without power, or increase
+> their risk of corruption due to power fluctuations.
+>
+> Certain USB hubs may cause compatibility issues.
+For best results, an SSD is recommended.

 There's lots of good information on both the Pi forums and various GitHub issues for debugging boot issues; here's a selection of links in a rough “look at this first” order from our top Pi guy: